sannihithatummala23/RomanNumeralConverter/README.md

 >1.
 Docker image is available in docker hub, following command needs to be executed for pulling image and bringing up the container.
 >2.

+##### Process:

+This process presumes that your system has the following software's pre-installed: docker, kubernetes.

+>1.
+Create a Docker image using the Dockerfile available in the GitHub Project executing the command:
+$docker build --build-arg url=https://github.com/sannihithatummala23/RomanNumeralConverter.git\
+  --build-arg project=RomanNumeralConverter\
+  -t sannihithatummala/a-project - < Dockerfile
+The above Dockerfile which is a multi-stage build, in the first stage, clones the project from the GitHub url.
+In the second stage, it copies the required files from the first stage and helps to build the final image required to run the spring-boot application using the embedded Tomcat server.

+>2.
+Then we upload the created docker image to hub.docker.com executing the command:
+$docker push sannihithatummala/a-project:1.0 (Download image that can be found in $docker image ls)

+>3.
+Create and execute the k8 deployment and a service file.
+$kubectl create -f deployment.yml
+$kubectl create -f service.yml

+>4.
+Create a prometheus.yml file to configure the prometheus scrape configurations that retrives the metrics data from Spring Boot Actuator /prometheus endpoint.
+Then deploy prometheus by executing the docker commands:
+$docker pull prom/prometheus
+$docker run -d --name prometheus -p 9090:9090 -v /project/prometheus.yml:/etc/prometheus/prometheus.yml prom/prometheus --config.file=/etc/prometheus/prometheus.yml
+Navigate to http://localhost:9090 to explore the Prometheus dashboard.

+>5.
+Deploy Grafana by executing the docker commands:
+$docker run -d --name grafana -p 3000:3000 grafana/grafana Navigate to http://localhost:3000 to explore the Grafana dashboard.

+>6.
+Integrate Grafana with Prometheus metrics: Login and click on "Add Data Source" and select "Prometheus" Add HTTP URL as you defined in prometheus.yml file.
+Create a dashboard to visualize Prometheus metrics.

 #####Testing methodology
  >1.
 JUNIT test cases are already included as part of project to test positive (i.e giving integer as input) and negative case(i.e giving string as input).